tanwar-abhi/Pong-Game-Code/README.md

-# Pong_Game_Code
+# Pong Game

 This repository contains code of a basic 2D Pong-game which I worked on as a side projects of game development.

-This is the result of my personal interest, hobby in Game code development and to better understand game development functions and algorithms.
+This is the result of my personal interest, hobby in Game development and to better understand game development codes, functions and algorithms.

-Lua was used for the primary language.
+**Lua** was used as the primary language for the 2D *Pong* game.

 `main.lua` => contains the main structure of the game which calls upon objects from the various classes